Anglo-Catholic Devotional Societies

 The Guild of All Souls: St. Stephen, Proto-Martyr

 S. Stephen’s celebrates a parish Requiem Mass on the Third Saturday of every month at the 10 am Mass.
 Departed members of the parish whose anniversaries fall during the month are remembered in prayer, and anyone may submit additional names of the departed.
-Afterwards, we generally adjourn to a local restaurant for fellowship.
 It is a comfort to know that those who have gone before are remembered in prayer here in this life, until we join them in the Life Eternal.
 For further information, contact Nancy Gingrich, Branch Secretary, St. Stephen Proto-Martyr, Guild of All Souls.

 The Confraternity of the Blessed Sacrament: Holy Nativity Ward